+Looking for gifts that give back?
 Giving feels good – so good that we have devoted an entire holiday to it.
-But as warm and fuzzy as it makes you feel when you find the perfect gift for everyone on your Christmas list, there is nothing quite as meaningful as finding a gift that gives back in an even bigger way.
+But, as warm and fuzzy as it makes you feel when you find the perfect gift for everyone on your Christmas list, there is nothing quite as meaningful as finding a gift that gives back in an even bigger way.

-So, we’ve put together a list of gifts that will not only be loved by whoever you are buying for but will also provide vital resources, funding and help to those in need.
-Because – get ready to cringe – isn’t that what Christmas is all about?
+So, we’ve put together a list of gifts that will not only be loved by whomever you are buying for, but will also provide vital resources, funding and help to those in need.
+Because, isn’t that what Christmas is all about?

 1. Treat someone to a super goat

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Yep, you read that right.
 Oxfam Charity Gifts (opens in new tab) help fight poverty around the world by providing families with goats, pigs and chickens to help them get started.
 They also provide training to help people grow more crops, raise more animals and earn more income.

 After the perfect gift for a foodie?
 Look no further than this adorable whale butter dish (opens in new tab).
 Bonus: any profits from products bought through the RNLI online shop (opens in new tab) go to the charity, and it has some supremely lovely homeware if you want to do some guilt-free Christmas shopping for yourself.

 Just another kid’s Christmas gift in the shape of a unicorn?
 No, we promise this one is different.

 This crocheted unicorn (opens in new tab) is made by Pebble (opens in new tab), a company that strives to help women in India have a better life by offering them fairly paid, good quality and flexible employment.